null Skip to Content

 Types of Wainscoting

 Many of the types of paneling mentioned above also apply to wainscoting.
-It ranges from traditional looks to modern farmhouse shiplap with countless options in between.
+It ranges from traditional looks to modern farmhouse shiplap faux barn wood panels, with countless options in between.
 The panels can be carved with patterns or left incredibly simple.
 Wainscoting panels can be as simple as a chair rail, or as elaborate as paneling with carved molding at eye level.
 You can find options in every color you can think of, with straight or beveled edges.
 You can even combine types to add even more visual interest.

 Common categories of wainscoting include beadboard, shiplap, chair rails, “chairs and squares” and tongue-and-groove.
 So what is wainscoting made of?
 In addition to wood and faux wood materials, wainscoting can also incorporate stone, brick and rock looks.
 Wall paneling wainscoting typically refers to interior elements, but you can also install it on the exterior of your home.